timjen3/ttrpg-engine/Readme.md

 When a condition does not specify sequence items to apply to it will be considered a Sequence-level condition.
 When a Sequence is checked these conditions will be evaluated to determine if the sequence is suitable to be processed with the provided parameters.

+### Role Conditions

+Sequences may define 0+ requirements for roles.
+These are always applied to the sequence as a whole.
+Trying to process a sequence with invalid roles will result in a RoleConditionFailedException being thrown.

 ### Mappings

 Mappings can be added for items in the sequence.
 Mappings add aliases to input variable names (or result names from previous SequenceItems) for a specified item.